Skip to content

 Cross-document validation confronts information extracted from one document with external sources (public databases, other documents in the file, internal reference data) to detect inconsistencies.
 OCR can read a forged document perfectly โ€” only cross-validation can confirm whether the information is authentic.

-Standard cross-checks include: verifying company registration numbers against Companies House, validating tax compliance certificates against HMRC records, ensuring consistency between corporate filings and articles of association (directors, share capital, registered address), and matching identity documents to contract signatories.
+Standard cross-checks include: verifying ACNs against ASIC, validating ABNs against the Australian Business Register, ensuring consistency between corporate filings and constitutions (directors, share capital, registered address), and matching identity documents to contract signatories.

-Accessible reference sources in the UK include: Companies House for corporate data, HMRC for tax compliance, the FCA Financial Services Register for regulated firm status, the ICO register for data protection, and the Home Office Employer Checking Service for right to work verification.
+Accessible reference sources in Australia include: ASIC for corporate data, ATO for ABN verification, the PPSR for security interests, the OAIC register for data protection, and the Visa Entitlement Verification Online (VEVO) service for work entitlement verification.
 Programmatic API access enables real-time automated checks.

 AI-Powered Document Fraud Detection

-Document fraud is a growing risk: forged identity documents, fabricated payslips, altered company registrations, and counterfeit compliance certificates.
+Document fraud is a growing risk: forged identity documents, fabricated payslips, altered ASIC filings, and counterfeit compliance certificates.
 AI detection techniques operate on three analytical levels: visual (security features, graphic consistency, abnormal JPEG compression), structural (file metadata, modification history), and semantic (information consistency against reference databases).

 Build vs Buy: Developing or Purchasing a Validation Solution